Have the freshest free hiking tips sent to you each month!

 Being in the dark together strips away a lot of barriers and separation between us, and unites us in feeling very, very small beneath the night sky.

 Hiking in the dark in a group is also an excellent way to build trust and support.
-It's one of the best ways to unify a hiking group and prepare for a long hiking trip.

 Taking a hike at night is not recommended if you're a beginning hiker.